ethmarks/posts/content/measurement.md

 But it shouldn't have to.

 Absolute time and relative time are fundamentally different things.
-Both are very useful and very important, but they are simply not compatible.
-Absolute time is important for coordinating across the globe (and with satellites and astronauts), and relative time is important for maintaining circadian rhythms so that people don't go insane.
+Both are necessary, but they are simply not compatible.
+Without absolute time, it would be impossible to describe things precisely or to coordinate consistently across the globe.
+Without relative time, it would be impossible to describe the day/night cycle consistently and people would go insane from sleep deprivation as their circiadian rhythms drifted out of sync.
 However, it simply doesn't make sense to use the same time unit for both absolute and relative time.
-They are different things and should have different units with different names that are substantially different in value so that people don't conflate them.
+They are different and should have different units with different names that are substantially different in value so that people don't conflate them.

+Using a natural second when you meant to use a caesium second is objectively wrong and results in inconsistent behavior that causes real problems down the line.
+Had you accidentally used an hour instead of a second, you would instantly notice your mistake because the output would be immediately wrong by a factor of nearly four thousand.
+But because mixing up seconds is only wrong by one millionth of a percent, it's very difficult to catch these kinds of mistakes until the errors have compounded over years.

 The only reason that seconds continue to be universally used is cultural inertia, and seconds have a **lot** of cultural inertia.
 With the possible exception of base-10 mathematics, I can't think of any other system that is more deeply rooted into modern human civilization. *Everything* depends on the second.